 Erik Jonsson School of Engineering and Computer Science

-The Erik Jonsson School of Engineering and Computer Science offers Bachelor of Science programs in Computer Engineering and in Telecommunications Engineering.
-These programs are delivered by faculty from the Department of Computer Science and Electrical Engineering.
+The Erik Jonsson School of Engineering and Computer Science offers a Bachelor of Science program in Computer Engineering.
+This program is delivered by faculty from the Departments of Computer Science and Electrical Engineering.

 Computer Engineering (BS)